NVIDIA/TensorRT/demo/NeMo/README.md

 Currently, this repository supports [NeMo GPT](https://huggingface.co/nvidia/nemo-megatron-gpt-5B) models only.

 # Environment Setup
 It's recommended to run inside a container to avoid conflicts when installing dependencies.
-Please prepare an Ubuntu container with TensorRT 9.0 or above installed.
+Please check out [`NGC TensorRT`](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorrt/tags) and find a container with TensorRT 9.0 or above.
 A GPU with compute capability 8.9 or above is required to run the demo with FP8 precision.

 ```
 # Run inside a TensorRT container